Shotgun assembly of labeled graphs: Introduction

 \section{Introduction}

-In this paper we study the problem of inferring a (labeled) graph from a collection of radius $r$ (labeled) neighborhoods of the graph.
-In particular we ask how large $r$ must be to ensure that a given randomly generated graph with labels can be uniquely identified (up to isomorphism) by its $r$-neighborhoods.
-Note that if the neighborhoods are too small then identifiability may be impossible: if $r=1$ and all of the vertex labels are the same, then the graph is only identifiable from its $1$-neighborhoods if the degree sequence determines a unique graph.
+In this paper we study the problem of inferring a graph with labels from a collection of local ``$r$-neighborhoods" of the graph.
+In particular we ask how large $r$ must be to ensure that a given randomly generated graph with labels can be uniquely identified---up to some natural family of isomorphisms which we always take to be rotations in planar graphs---by its $r$-neighborhoods.
+Note that if the neighborhoods are too small then identifiability may be impossible: if $r=1$ and all of the vertex labels are the same, then a graph is only identifiable from its usual $1$-neighborhoods if the degree sequence determines a unique graph.
 As far as we know graph shotgun assembly for generative models has not been considered before in the level of generality considered here.
 Some motivating examples include: \begin{itemize} \item DNA shotgun assembly: the goal is to reconstruct a DNA sequence from ``shotgunned" stretches of the sequence.
-The theoretical version of this problem is graph shotgun assembly of a line graph with each vertex corresponding to a site in the genome, and so is labeled with an $A, C, G,$ or $T$ standing for the nucleotides making up DNA.
-The neighborhoods are strings of adjacent vertices of length $r$, which are referred to as ``reads".
+The theoretical version of this problem is graph shotgun assembly of a path graph with each vertex corresponding to a site in the genome, and so is labeled with an $A, C, G,$ or $T$ standing for the nucleotides making up DNA.
+The neighborhoods are paths of adjacent vertices of length $r$, which are referred to as ``reads".
 Shotgun assembly is one of the major techniques for reading DNA sequences and so the theoretical problem is already well understood.
-A main question is to determine how large $r$ has to be to reconstruct the sequence with good probability under different models of vertex labeling, see e.g., \cite{Arratia1996}, \cite{Dyer1994}, and \cite{Motahari2013} and references therein. \item Reconstructing neural networks: recent work in applied neuroscience identifies graph shotgun assembly as an important problem for reconstructing neural networks; the goal is to reconstruct a big neural network from subnetworks that are observed in experiments \cite{Soudry2013}. \item The {\em random jigsaw puzzle problem}.
-Consider a jigsaw puzzle of size $n \times n$ where where the border between every two adjacent pieces is drawn uniformly at random using one in $q$ shapes of interfaces which we call ``jigs."
+A main question is to determine how large $r$ has to be to reconstruct the sequence with sufficiently high probability under different models of vertex labeling, see e.g., \cite{Arratia1996}, \cite{Dyer1994}, and \cite{Motahari2013} and references therein.
+Note too that in practice the reads are different lengths and have errors. \item Reconstructing neural networks: recent work in applied neuroscience identifies graph shotgun assembly as an important problem for reconstructing neural networks; the goal is to reconstruct a big neural network from subnetworks that are observed in experiments \cite{Soudry2013}. \item A new problem we call the {\em random jigsaw puzzle problem}.
+Consider a jigsaw puzzle of size $n \times n$ where the border between every two adjacent pieces is drawn uniformly at random using one in $q$ shapes of interfaces which we call ``jigs."
 How large should $q$ be so that the puzzle can be recovered uniquely?
 How can this be done efficiently? \end{itemize}